Common Terms in Cold Chain

-Progressive type chemical indicators register multiple events in a cumulative way.
+Progressive Type chemical indicators register multiple events in a cumulative way.
 Whenever the threshold temperature is exceeded the reaction is activated and the indicator starts to change.
 Further temperature violations increase the change process.
-The indicator for this type of device usually takes the form of a progressive color change along a paper strip.
+The indicator for this type of device usually takes the form of a progressive colour change along a paper strip.

 Cold Chain Monitor (CCM) Card

-Paper-based temperature monitoring device which change color irreversibly and at a constant rate.
+Paper-based temperature monitoring device which change colour irreversibly and at a constant rate.
 Indicator strips are attached to a card on which instructions for use are printed.

 CCMs provide a warning when excessive heat exposure occurs during transport.
 They are used primarily to monitor the international shipment of freeze-dried vaccine consignments where dry ice is used.
 CCMs may also be appropriate for national vaccine shipments where the delivery takes several days.

 Vaccine Vial Monitor (VVM):

 Heat-sensitive label that gradually and irreversibly changes colour as the vaccine is exposed to heat.
 It warns the health worker when a vial should be discarded because the vaccine is likely to have been degraded by exposure to heat.
 For instructions on how to interpret VVM, refer to WHO How to Monitor Temperatures in the Vaccine Supply Chain